 It’s being unafraid to be wrong because you work in an environment where being wrong is just part of the conversation rather than a condemnation.

 The open way of being means that I accept on face value what others are saying and doing, and I know that I’m accepted at face value for what I’m saying and doing so that we don’t have to waste time with the messiness that comes from posturing in a closed environment.

 “It feels like I’m completely accepted”

-One funny thing is that I’ve probably changed the way I look dramatically.
-Being an EA, I suppose I had a certain image to uphold.
-Not that I was particularly corporate, but I always wore dresses and looked quite professional.
+One funny thing is that I’ve changed the way I look dramatically.
+Being an EA, I suppose I had a certain image to uphold in the corporate roles I held.
+I always wore dresses and looked polished.

-I love coming to work wearing jeans and runners all the time.
-I have chopped my hair off dramatically.
-I feels like I’m completely accepted, and so it gives me a certain level of freedom that I hadn’t ever kind of considered before.
+I love coming to work at Atlassian and wearing jeans and runners all the time.
+I have chopped my hair off radically.
+It feels like I’m completely accepted, and that gives me a certain level of freedom that I hadn’t ever considered before.
 It wasn’t something that I was necessarily looking for, but being surrounded by people who are comfortable in their own skin gave me the freedom to just have some fun.

 “You make sensible decisions because you see the full picture”

 John Ville, Editorial Director